 Throughout my career I’ve been fortunate to work on a number of ground-breaking, innovative projects around the world and had the privilege of working with exceptionally talented and passionate people; from academia, to non-profits and social enterprises, to tech tech startups.
 For a long time I hung out in universities and at telescopes and stared at the stars.
 I moved back to Australia at a time when Melbourne's tech industry began thriving, and it's been really exciting to see how it's grown.
 There is nothing more satisfying than working with amazingly talented people, and so I try to work on as many collaborative projects as possible.
 I often wear many hats and seem to straddle many boxes.
 So far it’s served me well and enabled me to give back to others.
 My hope is that these experiences will one day enable me to solve any and all problems thrown at me.

 So here’s my advice for the aspiring data scientist.
 Science the crap out of your data.
-If you don’t have a research background try to think like a scientist.
+If you don’t have a research background learn about the scientific method.
+Think like a scientist and a business analyst.
 Work on problems that matter.
+Be critical of data and algorithms.
 Learn to ask the right questions; to different types of people, and in many different ways.
+Incorporate design methodologies.
 Be as creative as you can.
 Learn how to prototype solutions quickly.
 Develop metrics that tell you that you’re on the right track.
 Better still, show people.
-Building fast doesn’t mean sacrificing quality.
+Build fast but don’t sacrifice quality.
 Question your assumptions – constantly.
 Question other people’s assumptions.
 Approach data with a healthy dose of skepticism.
 Co-create if you can.
 Iterate, iterate, iterate!
 You’re never going to get it right the first time around.

 Understand the systematics and biases in your data.
 Understand your own personal biases – they will affect your choices and they will influence others.
 If you don’t think you have any, look harder.
 You will find them.
 Learn as much as you can from designers, business analysts, product managers, and software engineers.
 Learn from people who have a completely different perspective, and completely different experiences.
 Be kind.
 Be ethical.
 Be awesome.
 Advocate for responsible AI.
 Encourage diversity of thought.